9.2 Administration and governance

-The Ministry of Youth and Sport is in charge of establishing a cross-sectoral cooperation to ensure a continuously structured dialogue between the youth, associations performing youth activities, young researchers, national, province and local-level authorities and other youth policy actors.
+The Ministry of Youth and Sport is in charge of establishing a cross-sectoral cooperation to ensure a continuously structured dialogue between the young people, associations performing youth activities, youth researchers, national, province and local-level authorities and other youth policy actors.

 As mentioned above, the Youth Council as the governmental advisory body is responsible for cross-sectoral collaborative work.

-The Local Youth Council It is a body for networking and cross-sectoral cooperation with various institutions involved in the field of youth (schools, Ministry of Interior, National Employment Service, Health Centers, etc.)
+The Local Youth Council It is a body for networking and cross-sectoral cooperation with various institutions involved in the field of youth (schools, Ministry of Interior, National Employment Service, Health Centres, etc.)

 The United Nations together with its partners work towards achieving the Sustainable Development Goals.
 Nineteen UN agencies, funds and programmes work together through the implementation of the Development Partnership Framework 2016-2020 signed by the Government of the Republic of Serbia and the United Nations Country Team in Serbia.